Welcome to Wacom Creativity Camp!

 Creativity Camp 2025

-During this workshop series, you’ll learn the basics of how to create a character – including finding inspiration, sketching ideas, crafting silhouettes, and creating expressive faces and poses – and will end up with a complete model sheet for your original character!
-Throughout, you’ll also get expert feedback and support from a professional artist and art school professor.
+During this workshop series, attendees learned the basics of how to create a character – including finding inspiration, sketching ideas, crafting silhouettes, and creating expressive faces and poses – and ended up with a complete model sheet for their original characters!
+Throughout, they also get expert feedback and support from a professional artist and art school professor.

 Session 1: Finding inspiration, practicing gestures, & building your character’s story

-In this first session, we’ll discuss what makes a good character design, including the power of an evocative silhouette.
-We’ll practice one of the most important exercises in our toolbox – gesture drawing – to build toward dynamic poses and silhouettes.
-And we’ll think about what story we want our character to be a part of, and how their design can help tell that story.
+In the first session, we discussed what makes a good character design, including the power of an evocative silhouette.
+We practiced one of the most important exercises in our toolbox – gesture drawing – to build toward dynamic poses and silhouettes.
+And we thought about what story we want our character to be a part of, and how their design can help tell that story.

 Session 2: Using shape language, research & references, and an intro to model sheets

-In this session, we’ll build on the foundation of Session 1.
-We’ll discuss shape language, and we’ll dig into the importance of research and references, including using mood boards as creative compasses for our designs.
-We’ll also start thinking about model sheets, and begin putting together the building blocks of our original character.
+In this session, we built on the foundation of Session 1.
+We discussed shape language, and we dug into the importance of research and references, including using mood boards as creative compasses for our designs.
+We also started thinking about model sheets, and began putting together the building blocks of our original character.

 Session 3: Design details, expressive faces & poses, and assembling your model sheet

-The third session really gets into the details and specifics of our character!
-We’ll focus on expressive faces and poses for our character, and think about how the details expand our storytelling, from overall colors to hair to clothing to accessories.
-We’ll also move toward finalizing our character model sheet.
+The third session really got into the details and specifics of our characters!
+We focused on expressive faces and poses for our character, and thought about how the details expand our storytelling, from overall colors to hair to clothing to accessories.
+We also moved toward finalizing our character model sheet.

 Session 4: Final details, high-level professional feedback, and Q&A

-The main goal of this session is to finalize our model sheets – and then get feedback on what we’ve done!
-Submit your work for review, and Professor Smith will give you personalized (positive) feedback on what you’ve created so far in the workshop.
-We’ll also have an open Q&A with Professor Smith so he can give you advice or insight about anything you want to know!
+The main goal of this session was to finalize model sheets – and then get feedback on what we’ve done!
+Attendees submitted their work for review, and Professor Smith gave personalized (positive) feedback on what they'd created so far in the workshop.

 How to design compelling characters